pnp/blog/content/post/introduction-to-json.md

 ## Strings (Text)

-Strings are just text that\'s part of the data, such as `"Parker"` or `"rodentia"`, and they need to be enclosed in double quotes.
+Strings are just text that's part of the data, such as `"Parker"` or `"rodentia"`, and they need to be enclosed in double quotes.
 That seems simple enough, but what if your string has a double quote in it? `"Parker says "Sharing is caring""` is not a valid JSON value because the parser thinks the `"` before `Sharing` is the end of the string, and then it gets really confused.
-(Computers are really stupid, aren\'t they?)
+(Computers are really stupid, aren't they?)
 So to put a `"` within a string, you need to
 \"escape\" it by preceding it with a `\`.
 For example:

     {